skbali/myblog/content/privacy.md

 ## Changes to this policy

-www.skbali.net may change this policy from time to time.
-If any changes are made to this policy, the date above appear on the page.
-You are encouraged to review the privacy and cookie policy periodically.
-You agree that your continued use of this site after such changes have been published to the policy will constitute your acceptance of such revised policy.
+This privacy policy may be updated by www.skbali.net.
+The last updated date is shown at the top of this page.
+We recommend you review this policy periodically.
+By continuing to use this website after any changes are made, you agree to the revised policy.